rakgithub/nomadura-app/docs/new_prd.md

 Product Requirements Document (PRD)
-Feature: Expense-Aware Trip Finance Dashboard Purpose: Give travel business owners a single place to understand:
+Feature: Expense-Aware Trip Finance DashboardPurpose:Give travel business owners a single place to understand:
 * How much cash is actually available
 * How much cash is tied to upcoming trips
 * How much they have already spent